 In 2006 Council commissioned an Environmental Study Report (or EA) on the Wellington Street Extension from Morrison Hershfield.
-It was approved by Council and then by the Ministry of the Environment in 2008 (which means that it will expire in 2018, and have to be at least partially reviewed if the road is not built by then).
+It was approved by Council and then by the Ministry of the Environment in 2008 (which means that it will expire in 2018, and will have to be at least partially reviewed since the road has not yet been built).
 The main points of the EA are presented in the Executive Summary; what is startling is that the many subsequent pages provide little evidence or research to back up the report’s presuppositions or findings.
 Alternatives are summarily dismissed; wildlife and cycling studies were done in the winter; little attention is paid to environmental and community issues.

 Recent years have seen a number of policy changes at both municipal and provincial levels that challenge the thinking of the 2006 EA, and may require us to proceed differently now.
 The WSE EA can be seen as a reflection of now-outdated planning philosophies.

-Wellington X has not promoted an update to the EA as a strategy for stopping the road, because Environmental Assessments must pick a “preferred project” as their focus and tend to be based on engineering rationales more than the broader needs of the community and ecosystem.
-City Council has decided that the “North Kings’ Town” area — that is, the area around the proposed route of the WSE — be studied via a Secondary Planning process that, they assure us, will include ample consideration of the full range of community concerns.
-In the mean time, before that process starts, Wellington X has been working hard to promote active and public transit and protection of greenspace and waterfront in the updates of the Official Plan and the Transportation Master Plan.
+Wellington X did not promote an update to the EA as a strategy for stopping the road, because Environmental Assessments must pick a “preferred project” as their focus and tend to be based on engineering rationales more than the broader needs of the community and ecosystem.
+City Council decided that the “North Kings’ Town” area — that is, the area around the proposed route of the WSE — be studied via a Secondary Planning process that, they assure us, will include ample consideration of the full range of community concerns.
+Wellington X worked hard to promote active and public transit and protection of greenspace and waterfront in the updates of the Official Plan and the Transportation Master Plan, and is now continuing to do so during the NKT Secondary Planning Process, which will now include an EA that is required to include community and environmental concerns.
 See the blog for reports on our interventions.

 For further context, consider the following: